Forec/cloud-storage/README.md

 * The real files are recorded as `cfile`, each `cfile` may be pointed by many `ufile`, because many users may store a same file in their "different" user spaces.
 They may name the same file different names, but the content of the file is same exactly, so the server should only store one copy of the real file, and use `ufile` to link the user and the real file. **This is similar to the table used to build many-many relationships in databases**.

 ### Authentication
-The authentication process between server and client is list below:
+Once the client login, the authentication process between server and client is list below:
 * Client ask for connection
 * Server sends a `token` for client
 * Client enciphers the username and password (the password is the md5 or sha1 of plain password exactly, we don't suggest storing plain password in database) by `token` received
-* Server verifies the username and password, if valid, return the client that token again, otherwise return another token.
+* Server verifies the username and password, if valid, return the client that token again, otherwise disconnect.
+* Client verifis whether the two tokens are same, same means success, then starts sending commands.

+If the client has already been online, the new connection built between client and server should deal with transmission.
+The authentication process is list below:
+* Client ask for connection
+* Server sends a `token1` for client
+* Client enciphers the username and token (the token is the one when logged in) by the token1 received
+* Server finds the username is already online, and then verifies token.
+If valid, the server will return token1 again, otherwise disconnect.
-* Client verify whether the two tokens are same, same means success
+* Client verifis whether the two tokens are same, same means success, then starts transmission.

 ### Transmission
 The transmission protocal in normal data (bytes) is :